soda-cdm/documentation/kahu/schedulebasedbackup.md

     • Define a CRD for Backup Schedule Policy
     • Define a CRD for Scheduled Backup
     • Support Schedule based backup operation
-    • Define a CRD for Restore Schedule
+    • Define a CRD for Restore the latest Scheduled Backup
     • Support Restore from the latest successful scheduled backup
     • Should not break the backward compatibility